-The AAC file format is similar to the MP3 file format, however the AAC files offer improved coding, a simpler filterbank, support for multi-channel audio and a better sound quality.
-While MP3 files have notable sound distortion due to the compression algorythms that are used by the MP3 file format, the quality of AAC files is almost impossible to differentiate from the original audio source.
+The AAC file format is similar to the MP3 file format.
+However, AAC files offer improved encoding, support for multi-channel audio, and better sound quality.
+While MP3 files have notable sound distortion due to the compression algorithms that are used by the MP3 file format, the quality of AAC files is almost impossible to differentiate from the original audio source.

 We have identified one AAC opener that is compatible with this specific type of AAC file.

 Last updated: March 17, 2022